1 DPO: What to Expect at the Start of Your Two-Week Wait

 It’s very soon to be able to feel much of anything, if the egg was fertilized.

-(And don’t even get us started on symptom spotting ‒ let’s face it, we all do it!)
+(Don’t even get us started on symptom spotting ‒ let’s face it, we all do it!)

 And as for the egg at 1 day past ovulation, well, that’s where the magic is happening.